stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 8.03	(IG1)	Ensure Adequate Audit Log Storage

 The implementation of Safeguard 8.03 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AU-4.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-803---ensure-adequate-audit-log-storage)

 **Assessed Elements:**